 Simultaneous small and wide angle X-ray diffraction (SAXS/WAXS) techniques allows one to investigate at different length scales the structure and dynamics of a wide range of systems on interest in medicine, biology and materials processing among others.
 The simultaneous SAXS/WAXS techniques are one of the most frequently requested methods for studying structural and morphological changes in real time.
-The principle of this combined method is simple.
-During the experiment, two position-sensitive detectors are placed in different locations covering a wide angular range such as ~ 100 μ rad < θ < 0.5 rad where 2θ is the scattering angle.
-This means that ca. four orders of magnitude in q (= $4\pi/\lambda$)sin($\theta/2$)) are accessible.
-While WAXS provides information about the molecular and atomic ordering of the material, SAXS is sensitive to heterogeneities in the electron density on a larger mesoscopic scale (10-103 Å).
+The principle of this combined method is the following.
+During the experiment, two position-sensitive detectors are placed in different locations covering a wide angular range such as $\sim 100~\mu rad < \theta < 0.5~rad$ where 2θ is the scattering angle.
+This means that ca. four orders of magnitude in $q = (4\pi/\lambda)\sin(\theta)$ are accessible.
+While WAXS provides information about the molecular and atomic ordering of the material SAXS is sensitive to heterogeneities in the electron density on a larger scale $(10-10^3~\text{Å})$.
 Nowadays, a step forward in this context aims to obtain such an information with real spatial resolution down to micron and nanometers.
-Beam sizes of several tens of μ m or even sub- μ m beams can have a strong impact on fields such as micro and nanotechnology, materials science and life sciences.
+Beam sizes of several tens of μ m or even sub- μ m beams can have a strong impact on fields such as life and materials science including here micro and nanotechnology.

-In Spain there is a very active and stabilized community on non-crystalline diffraction with synchrotron light.
+In Spain there is a very active and well established community on non-crystalline diffraction with synchrotron light.
 The research effort on the topic is reflected by the relative great amount of experiments carried out in the different synchrotron facilities around the world.
 Part of this activity is reflected in the Scientific Cases presented below which represent a snap-shot of the state-of-the art in the field.

-The proposed beamline is expected to be a high resolution and high brightness beam provided by an vacuum undulator insertion device at CELLS.
-The beamline should deliver a beam of some tens of μ m in diameter in a energy range optimized around 2.4 keV.
-A modular microfous optics will provide beam sizes in the μ m m and sub- μ m range.
+The proposed beamline is expected to be a high resolution and high brightness beam provided by an insertion device at CELLS.
+The beamline should deliver a beam of some tens of μ m in diameter in a energy range optimized around 12.4 keV.
+A modular microfous optics will provide beam sizes in the μ m and sub- μ m range.
 Small and wide angle cameras with associated linear and area detectors for static and time resolved measurements would record the scattered radiation from samples under different and well defined environments.
 Its modular arrangement will allow a choice between ultra small angle scattering for large fibrous structures or microfocus illumination with simultaneous SAXS/WAXS option for materials studies.
-At present, there is only one beamline (ID13 at the ESRF) with similar characteristics, being one of the two most demanded beamlines at the ESRF lacking capacity to take up the necessities of the scientific community.
+At present, there is only one beamline (ID13 at the ESRF) with similar characteristics lacking capacity to take up the necessities of the scientific community.
+As an example in the report on the meeting of the Soft Condensed Matter & Biological Materials of 24-25 April 2003, the chairman, Prof. P. Fraztl, reported ID13 and ID02 as being the most demanded beam lines on the committee.
+For none of these beamlines the request from all highest-rated rank proposals could be satisfied.